 Some kids are allergic to cornstarch, so they won't be able to use Ecoriginals diapers.
 The tabs get loose easily, so keeping them on perfectly is not easy.
 Perhaps that's why we got some leakage reports.

-Also, Ecoriginals claim to be plastic neutral doesn't mean the diaper is 100% plastic free.
+Also, Ecoriginals claim to be plastic-neutral doesn't mean the sustainable diaper is 100% plastic free.
 It just means they plant trees and recycle plastic to offset their plastic use - which is still very much a win over traditional disposable diapers.

 Nest sustainable diapers are thin and lightweight.
 They are white with a rainbow-like design and the Nest logo on the front tape zone.
 The diaper has a wetness indicator.